Top 5 Things to Do When Visiting Coonawarra

 1. Coonawarra Wineries Walking Trail

 OK, so I know I said there’s more to Coonawarra than wine, but if you were to come for the wine, taking the Coonawarra Wineries Walking Trail is the BEST way to do it.
 First thing to point out is that Coonawarra is tiny.
 The whole region sits on a strip of terra rossa soil over limestone with a pure underground water supply.
 Pretty cool.
 So this cigar-shaped strip is only 20km long and about 2km wide, so you don’t have a large patch of land to cover when visiting.
 Hence the walking trail.
 There are only a handful of wineries on this 5km trail, including Redman Wines, of course, as well as Brand’s Laira, Zema Estate, Di Giorgio, Wynns and Ottelia.
 Make a food pit stop at Fodder at Ottelia or grab your pre-ordered picnic basket at Coonawarra Store to enjoy at one of the wineries along the way.
 If you allow 20 minutes at each winery, the trail should take about 3 hours to complete.
+If you want to buy some wine along the way, we've teamed up with all local wineries to offer a consolidation and delivery service, just ask for the order form at the first winery you visit, then leave your wishlist of wines at your final stop and we'll look after the rest.
+After all that walking, you deserve it!

 2. The Coonawarra Siding